nicfel/MascotSkyline-Tutorial/README.md

 ### Specify the Site Model (Site Model)

 Next, we have to specify the site model.
 To do this, choose the "Site Model" tab.
-For Influenza Hemagluttanin sequences as we have here, HKY is the most commonly used model of nucleotide evolution.
+We will use an HKY+Gamma_4 model.
 This model allows for differences in transversion and transition rates, meaning that changes between bases that are chemically more closely related (transitions) are allowed to have a different rate to changes between bases that are chemically more distinct (transversions).
 Additionally, we should allow for different rate categories for different sires in the alignment.
 This can be done by setting the _Gamma Category Count_ to 4, which is just a value that has typically been used.
 Make sure that the estimate is checked next to the shape parameter.
 To reduce the number of parameters we have to estimate, we can set Frequencies to Empirical.